Who is naturesource communications?

 Monitoring Committee, University of Massachusetts Watershed Web Project

-Michele served as a member of the board of directors of the NH Association
+Town Forest and Tree Farm) and was its chair for fifteen years.
+Michele served as a member of the board of directors of the New Hampshire Association

 of Conservation Commissions and is a charter representative to the Central